Fedalto/ideas/README.md

 This functionality would be user driven as to avoid performance issues.
 If I want to see what an application is using or doing:

  * I should be able to 'inspect' a program to view various aspects of the program.
-This could be a tree view that shows resources the application is using,  what components have been loaded, the data that is currently being operating on and the modules are loaded.
+This could be a tree view that shows resources the application is using, what components have been loaded, the data loaded into each widget the modules are loaded.
 I should be able to see the internals of the application but in a high-level way.
 This should be queryable programmatically and useable in a distributed setting. ([explorable context](#explorable-context))

 Similar: